josephhughes/viral-bioinformatics-training/Metagenomics/metagenomics_practical.md

 [metaQuast](https://academic.oup.com/bioinformatics/article/32/7/1088/1743987).

-The reference pangolin CoV genome we're going to use is called MP789 and a fasta file of the whole genome sequence can be found in the `metagenomics_data` directory.
+The reference pangolin CoV genome we're going to use is called MP789 and a fasta file of the whole genome sequence can be found in the `/home/manager/GECO_course_data/Metagenomics` directory.

 metaQuast can be used as follows: